All Episodes

 Very, very unusually long fingers, by the way, too.

-Uh I understand when he walked out, he was still exploding, and this time at his staff.
+I understand when he walked out, he was still exploding, and this time at his staff.

-Apparently he thinks he got uh he got set up.
+Apparently, he thinks he got set up.

 But you don't see Republicans respond this way to some of the most vile, mean-spirited, hard-hitting questions ever, and yet Clinton does because he's not used to it.